-Business needs can cause organisations to forge alliances with other organisations or at times to reorganise their existing operations, for example divide into different verticals.
+Business needs can cause organisations to forge alliances with other organisations or at times to reorganise their existing operations, for example, divide into different verticals.
 When there are mergers and acquisitions, different IT systems must be consolidated.
 Central Finance can connect with these systems for process integration and show the consolidated financial data without disrupting existing IT systems.
 However, it is dependent on many factors specific to each situation.

 For Corporate Consolidation and Reporting:

-Large corporations with multiple subsidiaries or multiple manufacturing/sales locations have a need to consolidate their financial results periodically for controlling & statutory and legal regulation compliance.
+Large corporations with multiple subsidiaries or multiple manufacturing/sales locations have a need to consolidate their financial results periodically for controlling & statutory and legal regulatory compliance.
 Collecting data and consolidating is a very time consuming and error prone activity.
 Central Finance instance can connect with a multitude of systems with ease and provide the necessary control and timely accurate data.